Feline-Only Animal Hospital in Montgomery County

 A Cat Clinic has been serving the Germantown MD area, providing veterinary services to cats, since 1986.
 We moved one mile west of Route 118 to our current location in 2005.
 A Cat Clinic was the first veterinary hospital in Montgomery County for cats only.

-- Caring for cats in Montgomery County communities including Clarksburg, Gaithersburg, Germantown, Kentlands and Rockville for over 25 years.
+- Caring for cats in Montgomery County communities including Clarksburg, Gaithersburg, Germantown, Kentlands and Rockville for 30 years.

 Many of our clients say it best: